Lightnet/solid-trois/README.md

   Note this is just prototype build.

   There are different way to handle Threejs render set up.

   By using the context to element handle object3D.
+White in background the the basic of render and object3D handle in the logic by using the context.

   Still work in progress testing.

 ```